Texas Railroad History - Tower A - Galveston (36th Street)

 Above: The 1912 Sanborn Fire Insurance Map of Galveston shows the location of Tower A where 36th St. intersected Mechanic(Avenue C).
 Magnification of the map (right) reveals a two-story structure.

-Below: A scan from the GH&H Office of Resident Engineer "Station Map - Track and Structures" drawing (dated June 30, 1918, revised Oct 1, 1933) for this part of Galveston shows the location of Tower A ("Interlocking Tower").
+Below: A scan from the GH&H Office of Resident Engineer "Station Map - Track and Structures" drawing (dated June 30, 1918, revised Oct 1, 1933) for this part of Galveston shows the location of Tower A ("Interlocking Tower", just above and to the right of the center of the image).
 The Santa Fe roundhouse appears along the left edge of the map.
 Thanks to Don Harper and the Galveston Railroad Museum for providing this drawing.

 Historic Images, Tower A Vicinity

 (scanned by Don Harper)

 All three images that appear below are cropped and magnified from a single large aerial photo of the east end of Galveston Island.

 Above: Having studied the historic maps above, can you spot the interlocking tower in this image?
 The Santa Fe roundhouse is near the center.
 Below: The tower is adjacent to the far right corner [SE corner] along the slanted wall of the large building near the roundhouse.
 The proximity of the building restricted the tower operator's visibility and contributed to the need for whistle codes used by engineers to signal movements to the tower operator.

 scanned image.
-In the image segment below, the Santa Fe roundhouse is at
+In the image below, the Santa Fe roundhouse is at

 just right of center.
 The GH&H roundhouse is in the lower right corner, facing the opposite direction as the